Ansan-si Gyeonggi-do, South Korea Travel Guide

 Workshops specifically for tourists are limited in Ansan.
 Wider selections often exist in traditional folk villages elsewhere.

-General Korean souvenirs (kimchi items, traditional crafts, K-pop merchandise) exist in larger retailers or tourist shops.
+General Korean souvenirs (kimchi items, traditional crafts, K-pop merchandise) exist in larger retailers or shops for tourists.

 Ansan itself does not include unique, widespread souvenirs, so focus on general Korean items.

-For unique gifts, consider items from the Gyeonggi Museum of Modern Art's shop, which may feature local artists.
+For unique gifts, consider items from the Gyeonggi Museum of Modern Art's shop, that might feature local artists.